gulfiliz/gulfiliz.github.io/_posts/2025-11-11-goethe-faust.md

 tells you what kind of world you are in, what kind of consciousness is speaking.

-The German original has a density — a compression of sound and meaning — that no translation preserves.
+The German original has a density, a compression of sound and meaning, that no translation preserves.

 Consider: